1967 The Impossible Dream

 Emotions ran high and tense off the field before the winner-take-all finale.
 Headlines in Boston newspapers quoted Dick Williams’ forecast: “Lonborg and Champagne.”
 At the Boston hotel where the Cardinals stayed, even the cooks in the kitchen were playing mind games—attempting to starve Gibson out of his breakfast by continuously “messing up” his order before finally serving him two pieces of burnt toastA fiery Gibson asked to have the toast taken away, to which the waitress was said to retort: “We’ll take you away.”.

-Lonborg, Yastrzemski and the rest of the Red Sox were the next to be toast, discovering that Gibson was at his best when angry.
-Gibson went the distance, allowing three hits, striking out ten, and adding a solo home run to the wealthy support of Cardinal offense (aided by Brock’s three steals) to give St. Louis its second world championship in four years, 7-2.
+Lonborg, Yastrzemski and the rest of the Red Sox were the next to be toast, discovering that Gibson was at his best when angry; he allowed just three hits in a complete-game effort, striking out ten and adding a solo home run to the wealthy support of St. Louis offense (aided by Brock’s three steals) to give the Cardinals their second world championship in four years, 7-2.

 In the 27 innings that made up Gibson’s three complete-game victories, only three runs and 14 hits were allowed while 26 struck out.
 Brock was Gibson’s every equal at the plate, going 12-for-32 (.375) with four extra base hits, eight runs, and a Series-record seven steals.
 In defeat, Yastrzemski amassed ten hits in 25 at-bats (.400) with three homers; the other Red Sox players collectively hit just .193.
 Lonborg, after winning his first two starts, was asked too much in his third, pitching for the second time on two days’ rest while facing off against Gibson.